djm4556/ustores_solver/README.md

+# BUG WARNING!
+DISABLE ULTRASTORES IMMEDIATELY
+Due to module-side bugs beyond my control with no known cause, I cannot guarantee this tool will work.
+To make things worse, this means doing UltraStores without this tool can't be guaranteed to work either, even if you follow the manual perfectly. **Disable UltraStores and leave it off until the bugs are patched!** This section will be removed when all of the known module-side bugs are patched- then you can re-enable it.

 # About ustores_solver (UltraStores solver)
 Semi-automatic solver for this Keep Talking and Nobody Explodes modded module: https://ktane.timwi.de/HTML/UltraStores.html (Using rule seed 1, the default)